I am an Associate Professor in the School of Mathematics of the University of Leeds.

 The short, sweet, layman's summary of my research is that I study infinity.
 There's an excellent introductory video on YouTube made by Vsauce that starts very basic but goes pretty deeply into the concepts involved.

-I mainly work in set theory, and am especially interested in large cardinal axioms.
-These posit the existence of cardinals (infinities) so large that they cannot be proven to exist from the standard axioms for mathematics.
-By assuming that they do exist, we strengthen the theory, and so are able to draw more conclusions and do more mathematics than we could otherise.
+In more technical detail, I mainly work in set theory and its applications to other areas of mathematics, and am especially interested in large cardinal axioms.
+These posit the existence of cardinals (infinities) so large that they cannot be proven to exist from the standard axioms (assumptions) for mathematics.
+By assuming that such large cardinals do exist, we strengthen the theory, and so are able to draw more conclusions and do more mathematics than we could otherwise.